allegheny-computer-science-203-s2021/assessment/assessment.md

 * Software documentation

-Software Documentation will be evaluated on this scale

 * :flushed: = No explanation of what the software does, no solution to the problem presented, and no example of where the code be used is included
 * :worried: = A short explanation, no solution to the problem, and no example is included
 * :neutral_face: = A good explanation, a short solution to the problem, and a short example is included